sheshbabu/freshlytics/README.md

   - Slice the data within a date range
   - See the pageview in different dimensions like page urls, referrers, browsers etc
 - Tracking
-  - Currently focusses on website pageview tracking
+  - Currently focuses on website pageview tracking
   - Tracks visited page urls, referrers, browsers and browser versions
 - Projects
   - Supports multiple projects